 The value of S (root filesystem size) depends on your installation:

-So, for someone who has only 4Gb RAM and boots from USB stick made from Euphony image the only way to make ramroot work is to boot from secondary partition before enabling ramroot:
+So for someone who has only 4Gb RAM and boots from USB stick made from an Euphony image, the only way to make ramroot work is to boot from a secondary partition before enabling ramroot:

-To check the current partition you booted from go to Settings -> Library, expand External drives, click on eye icon to show system partitions.
-Look for partition that has '/' in 'Attached to' column.
-If the last number in first column is 2 then you booted from primary system partition.
-If the last number is 3 then you booted from secondary partition.
-You will also be able to see that primary partition has less free space than secondary one.
+To check the current partition you booted from, go to Settings -> Library, expand External drives, click on the eye icon to show system partitions.
+Look for the partition that has '/' in the 'Attached to' column.
+If the last number in the first column is 2 then you are booted from the primary system partition.
+If the last number is 3 then you booted from the secondary partition.
+You will also be able to see that the primary partition has less free space than the secondary one.